WeblateOrg/weblate/docs/user/checks.rst

 .. note::

-    The method for detecting BBcode is currently quite simple so this check might produce false positives.
+    The method for detecting BBCode is currently quite simple so this check might produce false positives.

 .. _check-duplicate: